Massage Therapist: Career Profile & Occupational Outlook

 As of May 2012, the BLS reported that the median salary for massage therapists was $35,970 annually.
 Most massage therapists earned between $18,420 and $70,140 per year (BLS).
 Those employed in Alaska, Vermont and Rhode Island received the highest salaries, earning $84,120, $58,050 and $54,680 per year, respectively (BLS).

-Related to Massage Therapist: Career Profile and Occupational Outlook for a Masseuse
+Related to Massage Therapist: Career Profile & Occupational Outlook

 - Recently Updated